 Kidston states his statistics are drawn from a study provided by the Water Alliance Group and “Data from Bryan, Ohio’s expert at Tritium, Inc.”

 While current aquifer withdraw is about 27.3 billion gallons a year, Kidston’s statistics state that aquifer is recharged by rainfall to the tune of 64.1 billion gallons of rainwater per year — 34.7 billion gallon surplus.

 (Reader see Resources – Science for the following:

 Estimated groundwater depletion in the United States during 1900–2008 totals approximately 1,000 cubic kilometers (km3 ).
 Furthermore, the rate of groundwater depletion has increased markedly since about 1950, with maximum rates occurring during the most recent period (2000–2008) when the depletion rate averaged almost 25 km3 per year (compared to 9.2 km3 per year averaged over the 1900–2008 timeframe).

 Toledo Blade, Aug.
-12, 2018 (report by Tom Henry, Bryan residents upset by aquifer plan) To Mr. Kidston though, groundwater is as much of a renewable resource as wind power and solar power — and all should be harnessed.
+12, 2018 (report by Tom Henry, Bryan residents upset by aquifer plan) (Reader: Only excerpts of this article are included.
+The complete article is found here) To Mr. Kidston though, groundwater is as much of a renewable resource as wind power and solar power — and all should be harnessed.
 He also claimed the aquifer’s water is better quality than lake water, free of algal toxins and other challenges faced by treatment plants for surface water.
 He said a treatment facility for the aquifer would cost much less, too, because it would be primarily focused on removing iron, manganese, and hardness — all easier than what plants treating surface water must remove.